gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 ![Pedigree of the descendants of Nesta](pedigree.png)

-# The Author's First Preface.
+# The Author's First Preface

 Forasmuch as in my Topography of Ireland I have described at large the site of the island, its singularities, and those of sundry things contained in it, the marvels in which nature has there indulged out